thoughtbot/testing-rails/book/antipatterns/slow_tests.md

 When you initialize new objects, try to do so with the least overhead.
 Depending on what you need, you should choose your initialization method in this order:

-* `Object.new` - initializes the object without FactoryGirl.
+* `Object.new` - initializes the object without FactoryBot.
 Use this when you don't care about any validations or default values.
-* `FactoryGirl.build_stubbed(:object)` - initializes the object with
+* `FactoryBot.build_stubbed(:object)` - initializes the object with
-  FactoryGirl, setting up default values and associates records using the `build_stubbed` method.
+  FactoryBot, setting up default values and associates records using the `build_stubbed` method.
 Nothing is persisted to the database.
-* `FactoryGirl.build(:object)` - initializes the object with FactoryGirl,
+* `FactoryBot.build(:object)` - initializes the object with FactoryBot,
   setting up default values and persisting associated records with `create`.
-* `FactoryGirl.create(:object)` - initializes and persists the object with
+* `FactoryBot.create(:object)` - initializes and persists the object with
-  FactoryGirl, setting up default values and persisting associated records with `create`.
+  FactoryBot, setting up default values and persisting associated records with `create`.

 Another thing to look out for is factory definitions with more associations than